daniel-bulger/graceful-labeling/README.md

 graceful-labeling
 =================

-A Prolog library that generates and verifies graceful labelings for trees.
+A Prolog and python library that generates and verifies graceful labelings for trees.

 ##Usage
 ###Generation